Best subwoofer 2022: Subterranean bass for movies and music

 What’s the difference between passive and active subwoofers?

 Subwoofers come in two flavours: passive and active.
-A passive sub requires external power from an amp or AV receiver, whereas an active sub has its amplification built in.
-All the subs in this guide are of the active variety, raising the question of how much power an active subwoofer requires.
+A passive sub requires external power from an amp or AV receiver, whereas an active sub has its amplification built-in.
+All the subs in this guide are of the active variety, raising the question how much power does an active subwoofer require?

 Electrical power is measured in watts (W) and the more wattage available, the louder the sub and the harder you can drive it without distorting, but the higher the price tag.
 A continuous output of 500W should be more than enough for most people, but if you have the budget you can go higher.